JOBS

 - Self-directed and accountable;

-- Position may be located in any Ninth Circuit State, though exemplary candidates outside of this circuit may
+- Position may be located in any Tenth Circuit State, though exemplary candidates outside of this circuit may also be considered.

-The Staff Attorney position is a full-time position within WWP, with a current salary of $77,740 per year.
-The anticipated start date for the position is October 15, 2025.
+The Staff Attorney position is a full-time, benefitted position within WWP, with a current salary of $84,916 per year.
+The anticipated start date for the position is August 1, 2026.

 WWP offers competitive benefits including health insurance, dental reimbursement, 403(b) retirement contribution, four weeks annual paid vacation, a sabbatical policy, family leave, and operates on a 32-hour work week.